 LEGAL AID

-Were you impacted by Oregon’s 2020 wildfires?
+Were you impacted by Oregon’s 2020 or 2021 wildfires?

 Were you denied FEMA assistance?
 Do you need help with a FEMA appeal?